-Crucially, it has robust ping capabilities a native utility or command-line workaround simply can’t provide.
+Crucially, the tool has robust ping capabilities a native utility or command-line workaround simply can’t provide.
 With its Ping Monitor software, admins can select the devices they’d like to continuously monitor, automate data collection for later export and reporting, and receive notifications when business-critical devices go offline.
 As a ping discovery tool, it automatically recognizes and tracks every device on the network.
 The Enhanced Ping capability quickly produces graphs, expediting troubleshooting by visualizing response time fluctuations against ping timestamps.

 Of course, Engineer’s Toolset can execute a thorough ping sweep, sending out multiple packets across an IP range, which aids administrators in IP address management and allocation.
 By getting an instant idea of which IP addresses are active and which are unused, you can avoid IP address duplication and network collisions.
 Plus, Ping Sweep displays the DNS for each IP address, eliminating the need for repetitive hostname lookups.

 Finally, Engineer’s Toolset includes Proxy Ping, an invaluable tool for IT departments overseeing a decentralized network.
 With Proxy Ping, admins can execute a ping test from a remote site to test the latency between the remote location and the main office or between two remote sites.
 This greatly simplifies network management and remote administration, consolidating storage usage data, device availability, load statistics, latency information, and network topology mapping.